 - Run ChkMoe: Basically if the BBus (PD5) is low we are Moe.
 Since Moe controls the power supply for +3V-M which is off at the moment, the BBus pull-up resistors will actually pull the BBus lines low.
-This can only occur with Moe since all other Stooges are powered by +3V-M, Moe is powered by +3V-C instead. - Run ChkCurly: First drive the BBus (PD5) low, if the IRQ line stays high we are Curly.
-Curly is the only Stooge that does not use the BBus and the connection from BBus (PD5) to the IRQ line is not necessary.
-Curly's IRQ pin is tied to +3V-M and is therefore always high. - Run ChkShemp: If bit 4 of Port A is high, we are Shemp.
+This can only occur with Moe since all other Stooges are powered by +3V-M, Moe is powered by +3V-C instead. - Run ChkCurly: Though the Curly is removed, the firmware related to Curly is still present, for backward compatibility. - Run ChkShemp: If bit 4 of Port A is high, we are Shemp.
 At this point we are either Shemp or Larry.
 Shemp has pull-up resistors on Port A so bit 4 should be high.
 Larry on the other hand has uses Port A to drive a makeshift DAC.
-Since Port A is not being driven at the moment, bit 4 will be pulled to low via the common DAC resistor R136 which is grounded. - We must be Larry.
+Since Port A is not being driven at the moment, bit 4 will be pulled to low via the common DAC resistor R136 which is grounded.

+• We must be Larry.
 At this point we have eliminated all other Stooges.